tstadmin/TrendSoftTech-V2.0/content/index.md

                - listItems:
                      id: 2
                      title: "Implementation, testing and documenting:"
                      description: "<p>All plans are as good as their implementation; At Trendsoft we understand that and our software experts ensure that we follow the code to the letter.
-Our Quality team ensures that defects are recognized as soon as possible."
+Our Quality team ensures that defects are recognized as soon as possible.</p>"
                - listItems:
                      id: 3
                      title: "Deployment and maintenance:"